-If you have any doubt about the action you should take, it is recommended that you consult your stockbroker, solicitor, accountant or other independent professional adviser authorised under the Financial Services and Markets Act 2000.
+If you have any doubt about the action you should take, it is recommended that you consult your stockbroker, solicitor, accountant or other independent professional adviser authorised under the Financial Services and Markets Act 2000 if you are resident in the United Kingdom, or, if you reside elsewhere, another appropriately authorised financial adviser.

-If you have sold or transferred all of your ordinary shares in Lloyds Banking Group plc, please give this and the accompanying documents to the purchaser or transferee, or to the stockbroker, bank or other agent through whom the sale or transfer was made.
+If you have sold or transferred all of your ordinary shares in Lloyds Banking Group plc, please give this document and the accompanying documents to the purchaser or transferee, or to the stockbroker, bank or other agent through whom the sale or transfer was made for transmission to the purchaser or transferee.